In honor of National Hispanic Heritage Month, we’re spotlighting Hispanic nurses who are or have been trailblazers in their profession.

 The vast majority of her patients are African-American and Hispanic, and the clinic provides a multidisciplinary approach that includes psychiatrists, dermatologists and nursing staff.

-Florez is an assistant nursing professor at DePaul University and earned a doctorate in nursing science.
-She has served as president of the National Association of Hispanic Nurses-Illinois Chapter and has worked to support and increase the number of Hispanic nurses.
+Aquino is an assistant nursing professor at DePaul University and earned a doctorate in nursing science.
+She has served as president of the National Association of Hispanic Nurses-Illinois chapter and has worked to support and increase the number of Hispanic nurses.

 She has earned several awards and served as a leader in many organizations in an effort to address health disparities within the Latino community.